tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/querying-documentdb-resources-using-the-rest-api.md

 Clients can fetch subsequent pages of results by echoing the **x-ms-continuation** header as another request.
 In order to read all results, clients must repeat this process until an empty **x-ms-continuation** is returned.

-DocumentDB query executions are stateless at the server side, and can be resumed at any time using the **x-ms-continuation** header.
+Cosmos DB query executions are stateless at the server side, and can be resumed at any time using the **x-ms-continuation** header.
 The **x-ms-continuation** value uses the last processed document resource ID (_rid) to track progress of execution.
 Therefore if documents are deleted and re-inserted between fetching of pages, then it could potentially be excluded from any of the query batches.
 However, the behavior and format of the **x-ms-continuation** header might change in a future service update.

 ## See Also
 * [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction)